teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 ---

 Similarly to the numerous tools available on Galaxy, the [Galaxy Training Network](https://training.galaxyproject.org/) includes numerous tutorials.
-This tutorail will take you through the steps to display the most relevant tutorials on your community codex page.
+This tutorail will take you through the steps to generate resources listing all the relevant tutorials and display the tutorial table on your community codex page.

 The pipeline creates table with all the tutorials.
 This table can be **filtered to only include tutorials that are relevant to a specific research community**.